robenkleene/sidewinder/README.md

 # Sidewinder

 Sidewinder is an Euclidean sequencer for [Max for Live](https://www.ableton.com/en/live/max-for-live/) that creates polyrhythms.
 Sidewinder takes a number of pulses (notes) and positions them as equidistant as possible into a number of steps.
 Equidistant distribution is a key to creating rhythms that are inherently musical.
-An extraordinary number of traditional rhythms can be generated through this simple process, see the [example rhythms](#example-rhythms) section.
+Many traditional rhythms can be generated through this simple process, see the [example rhythms](#example-rhythms) section.

 ![Sidewinder](Sidewinder.png)